Wade008/T2A1-B-Workbook/README.md

 ### Performance comparison between Binary Search and Linear Search

 Based on the Big(O) complexity discussed above, the binary search algorithm is a more efficient searching algorithm, especially as the size of the list gets larger.
-The binary search algorithm result, O(log n) indicates there are fewer steps required to search for a value in a list compared the linear search algorithm O(n).
+The binary search algorithm result, O(log n) indicates there are fewer steps required to search for a value in a list compared with the linear search algorithm O(n).
 This is particularly true as the size of the list increases.

 <hr>